hwxi/hwxi.github.io/TEACHING/CS525/2021F/README.md

 ### Overview

-This is a course that introduces students to some fundamental principles and techniques in modern programming language design and implementation.
-It focuses on using types to specify and then verify a variety of program invariants while emphasizing the need for mathematical formalism in both describing and analyzing programming languages and programs.
-Programming for this course is to be done in a research language (ATS) and the amount of programming is light overall.
+Compiler Design and Implementation is a course that introduces students to some basics in the design and implementation of compilers.
+In this course, we are to teach the theory behind various components of a compiler as well as the programming techniques involved to put the theory into practice.
+The chosen programming language for implementation is ATS.
+However, you are free to choose another programming language (preferably, one of functional style) if you so wish.

 ### [Syllabus](./syllabus.pdf)

 ### Logistics